minnafijo/StudentMarklistManagement_1/README.md

 their student mark details.This program will read all the data from an excel sheet.
 The user can Add, View and update the student mark details with the help of a simple graphical user interface.

+The program use a class object of Student which consists of methods to calculate the total marks and grade and then saving the details to the excel sheet.
+The program takes cares the exceptions of improper values in the student deatials fields.

 ## Getting Started

 ### Dependencies